gabrielpascua/gabrielpascua.com/_posts/2016-03-02-modern-web-development.markdown

 ### Chapter 15.
 Pros and cons of responsive design
 * CSS Media Queries Level 4 Standard will have `pointer` and `hover` properties to help determine non-desktop devices
-* Responsive Web Design’s “serve any (device) and ignore all (browser characteristics)” principles face the paradox of potentially serving a lot of content that the user needs.
+* Responsive Web Design's “serve any (device) and ignore all (browser characteristics)” principles face the paradox of potentially serving a lot of content that the user needs.
 <p></p>

 ### Chapter 16.
 Making websites mobile-friendly